Graphiques-Digitale/SSSEO/README.md

 This is a module for use with the SilverStripe v3.1.* framework & CMS

-It is meant to provide a comprehensive-as-you-need, and yet not-too-intimidating interface for adding extended metadata to pages - for idiots.
+It is meant to provide a comprehensive-as-you-need, and yet not-too-intimidating interface for adding extended metadata to pages - for geniuses.!.

 Best practises nonsense - check!